The early years foundation stage (EYFS) sets the standards for the learning, development and care of children from birth to 5 years old.

 DfE has published the new draft EYFS statutory framework and draft statutory instrument (SI) for comment by 18 March 2021, in line with legislative consultation requirements under the Childcare Act 2006.
 This is the revised EYFS that is due to come into force from September 2021.

 COVID-19: Temporary disapplications to the EYFS

 To support early years providers during the coronavirus outbreak, the government temporarily disapplied and modified certain elements of the EYFS statutory framework.
-This was to allow providers greater flexibility to respond to changes in workforce availability and potential fluctuations in demand, while still providing care that is high quality and safe.

 This framework is for schools participating in the EYFS reforms early adopter year from September 2020 to August 2021.